 sections were then man-handled onto the frame, slid into position, and fastened down securely (figs.7 & 8).
 We now had a fully operational curb sitting on straw bales waiting to be craned up the tower and bolted into position.
 We couldn’t thank Adam enough after our earlier frustrating experiences.

-By the time they had finished the heavy crane had arrived on site.
+time they had finished the heavy crane had arrived on site.
 Adam liaising with the banksman and crane driver soon had the curb assembly lifted off the bales and raised above the mill (fig.9).
-Because of its weight the positioning had to be precise in order for the holding-down bolts to align with the tubes built into the brickwork leading down to the oak pads.
-Adam had marked on the timber frame guides to ensure things all matched up as he stood aloft and steered the curb in its descent into position (fig.10).
+Because of its weight positioning it needed to be precise in order for the holding-down bolts to align with the tubes built into the brickwork leading down to the oak pads.
+Adam had marked the timber frame with guides to ensure things all matched up as he stood aloft and steered the curb as it descended into the right position (fig.10).

 The cargo straps used to lift the curb can be seen in fig.9 and to prevent them being trapped underneath the frame when it was lowered wooden spacers were placed on the bricks.
 They were then pulled out by levering the curb up to free them.
 Adam drove the 4’ long bolts down through the brickwork and tightened the nuts against the oak pads set in the top floor wall (fig.11) pulling it firmly down onto the tower top.
 The heavy duty waterproof cover we’d designed and had made from ‘curtain-sider’ material was fitted over the curb and frame and tied down securely to the tower ring bolts in the fast fading light.
 It was very satisfying for us to have finally made a start

 on replacing the mechanism of the mill and for that we have to thank Adam for his invaluable diligence and expertise.